GIM Faculty Development Program

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Initial consults do not require adding the ARC as a co-author to a project.
 In addition, the ARC providing a focused review of an abstract, poster, or manuscript or facilitating IRB approval would not typically merit including the ARC as a co-author.
 The best strategy is to discuss authorship and the threshold for ARC authorship at the beginning of any stage in the project.
 When the contributions of the ARC meet commonly accepted standards for authorship it is important to include the ARC as a co-author just as you would any other collaborator.
 Order of authorship is at the discretion of the PI since the PI is in the best position to know the contributions of all the collaborators and to make this determination.
-If there are any questions or concerns about authorship, feel free to bring these up to the ARC or the ARC’s supervisor, Tom Gallagher.
+If there are any questions or concerns about authorship, feel free to bring these up to the ARC or the ARC’s supervisor, Andrew White.